 - Torn meniscus (left knee, medial, horizontal tear) – was hit by a car during a commute

-- Countless scrapes and abrasions (some fairly large… we’re talking 6″x4″ on my right shin… I’ll spare you the photos)
+- Countless scrapes and abrasions (some fairly large… we’re talking 6×4″ on my left shin… I’ll spare you the photos)

 - I’m sure I’ve forgotten something

 Despite the above list, I love cycling, especially mountain biking.
 I’m not alone.
-Many, many people incorporate cycling as a part of the foundation to their lifestyle.
+Many people incorporate cycling as a part of their daily choice to live actively.
 It provides a wealth of fitness benefits, decreases stress, depression and anxiety, as well as satisfies a need for adventure.

-Check out my article discussing why you should always choose to be safe on a bike and gear up!
+Check out my article written exclusively for Singletracks.com discussing why you should always choose to be safe on a bike and gear up!